Vaccinations - Infections - Viruses - Colds - Flu

 , but rather implicitly granted by a person's actions and the

-facts and circumstances of a particular situation (or in some cases, by
+facts and circumstances of a particular situation.
+In some cases,

 a person's silence or inaction